Skip to content

 - Does the library have books for sale? – The Friends of the Library sell books, magazines, DVDs, and audio materials that were donated, or that were removed from the collection, on an ongoing basis.
 The book sale shelves are in the lobby just outside of the Youth Services area.

 - Does the library have meeting rooms for the public to use? – The library has a small conference room that holds a maximum of 18 people.
 It is available only to nonprofit organizations and government agencies, and must be booked in advance by submitting an application form.
 The large Friends of the Library Room, which holds 100 people, is reserved for city or other government agencies, library programs, and events sponsored by the Friends of the Library.
 Please call us for further information.
-The meeting rooms are currently closed to all programs and meetings until further notice.
+The meeting rooms currently have limited capacity until further notice.

 - May I use the Tarpon Springs Library if I live in Pasco County? – Yes, because of a reciprocal borrowing agreement between local counties, Pasco County residents may use the libraries in Pinellas County.
 However, in order to borrow materials, Pasco residents must first obtain a library card from the Pasco County Library System, and then bring the large card (not the keyring card) and a photo ID to any Pinellas County library.
 We will input your information into our computer system so that your Pasco card is recognized in Pinellas County.
 Please note that not all services available to Pinellas County residents will be available to Pasco County residents.